 Travelers can also visit Glacier Bay National Park, where there are 16 glaciers and 12 icebergs.
 Another site that you may want to experience is Denali National Park, home of Mount McKinley.
 The Misty Fjords are another popular destination often visited during an Alaskan cruise, and have sometimes been dubbed "The Yosemite of the North."

 While traveling along the Alaskan shore, you'll have the opportunity to see the incredible animals in this unspoiled land.
 From whales and otters off the coast to bears and moose inland, you'll see these majestic creatures in their natural habitat.
-In addition to visiting Alaska, some adventure vacations will take you to Russian territories, as well as parts of Europe or Asia for a truly unique cruise of the world.
+In addition to visiting Alaska, some adventure vacations will take you to Russian territories, as well as parts of Asia for a truly unique experience of this part of the world.

 Adventure Cruises of Alaska’s Historic Sitka